 The share of that number each investor receives is based on how many shares you own.
 If you own 100 shares of Company X, 100 is the number your dividend distribution will be based on.

 Yield calculation matters too.
 If the company agrees to pay $1 per share and you bought your shares at $50, your yield will be lower than if you had bought at $25.
 At $50 the yield is 2%, at $25 it’s 4%.
-An average to good yield is 2.5-3%.
+An average-to-good yield is 2.5-3%.

-The amount to pay out can be chosen using a few methods:
+The amount to payout can be chosen using a few methods:

 Stable Dividend Policy: Even if earnings have been inconsistent, the dividend payments remain steady.
 They are a set fraction of the company’s yearly earnings.
 This policy lessens uncertainty for investors and provides them with income.

-Constant Payout Ratio: A company pays out a certain percentage of its earnings every year as dividends.
+Constant Dividend Payout Ratio: A company pays out a certain percentage of its earnings every year as dividends.
 The amount paid varies with the earnings.

 Dividends are considered taxable income.
 There are two categories, qualified and non-qualified.

-If that money does push you into a higher bracket, the dividends are taxed at 15% for those in the 25-35% brackets ($37,650-$415,050) and 20% for those above the 35% bracket.
+If that money does push you into a higher bracket, the amount is taxed at 15% for incomes falling between $40,001-$441,450 (single filers) and 20% on incomes above $441,450.
 Most regular dividends are qualified.

 Nonqualified dividends are taxed at regular income tax rates.
 Investors will receive a tax form at the end of the year that shows how much dividend income they received.